Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 Make sure that the dal is properly cooked and thoroughly mashed.
 One of my aunt’s just grind the cooked dal before adding to the sambar.
 I always use a pressure cooker or instant pot for faster cooking of dal.

 Tamarind– In south India we always use aged tamarind that is dark in color to make kuzhambu and sambar.
 Aged tamarind lends a nice deep color.
-Aged tamarind is less sour too
+Aged tamarind is less sour too.
+Use Indian tamarind for best taste.

 You can also use store bought tamarind paste, I have given measurement in the recipe.
 There are few recipes for sambar without tamarind where tomato puree is used.